Chapter 9.2.2 Resource targets and responsibilities

 Behaviour change

-Clear and ambitious preparations for reuse233 targets are necessary to support prioritising reuse over recycling, in line with the principles of the waste hierarchy.
+Clear and ambitious preparations for reuse targets are necessary to support prioritising reuse over recycling, in line with the principles of the waste hierarchy.
 These preparation for reuse targets should be mandated at a Scottish level and reported alongside existing recycling targets for local authorities.

 The Waste Hierarchy

-Where possible local authorities should partner with existing third-sector organisations who have been leading in relation to reuse in Scotland.
 There is an urgent need for research to establish the best way to measure and report reuse and preparation for reuse levels in Scotland.
-However, since reuse and preparation for reuse targets are being used successfully elsewhere in Europe, such targets should work well here and we should learn from these international examples.234
+However, since reuse and preparation for reuse targets are being used successfully elsewhere in Europe, such targets should work well here and we should learn from these international examples.

 Once targets are set, Scotland needs a clear process to monitor and report actual progress against targets on a local authority and national level, and to act when progress is insufficient.